Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample16.JPG)

 Full map of the 3000 vector TNSE.
 You'll have to zoom in real close to make out the text.
+It might be easier to download the picture.

-I'll make more for the other 7000 vectors but Google Colab seems to be only able to handle 3000-3500 vectors, even on GPU mode, so I'll probably have to make 2 or 3 more maps.
+I'll make more for the other 7000 vectors but Google Colab seems to be only able to handle 3000-3500 vectors, even on GPU mode (GPU mode doesn't seem to make a difference though), so I'll probably have to make 2 or 3 more maps.

 ![alt text](Images/Book2Vec0-3000New.jpg)

-The following images show examples of the similiarity properties of the book vectors.
+The following images show examples of the book vectors' similiarity properties.
+Similiarity was measured via dot product.

 ![alt-text-1](Images/sim1.JPG) ![alt-text-2](Images/sim2.JPG)
 ![alt text](Images/sim3.JPG) ![alt text](Images/sim4.JPG)